 Fiona Campbell: Convener

 Fiona has been involved in the voluntary arts for a number of years in Scotland and New Zealand(where she hails from).
 She has been the Press and Marketing Officer for the National Association of Youth Orchestras (NAYO) and her last post was as Project Administrator for Scottish Education & Action for Development.
-Fiona has completed a Postgraduate Certificate in Cultural Policy & Management and is currently Executive Officer of Voluntary Arts Scotland.
+Fiona has completed a Postgraduate Certificate in Cultural Policy & Management and is currently Development Manager for Voluntary Arts (whose operations cover the whole of the UK and Republic of Ireland).

 Vice-Convener and Secretary